HeyHarry3636/TimeLapseVideo_python/README.md

 ## Installation

-Download the [ArcToolbox and script (.zip file)] (CrossSections.zip) to try in ArcGIS.
+This script was not meant to be distributed as this was a specific use situation for our camera models.

 ## Tests

-This script was developed and tested with ArcGIS 10.2, Python 2.7
+This script was developed and tested with Windows 7, command line, Video Lan Converter, Windows Movie Maker

-Python modules needed: *acrpy, math, sys, traceback*
+Python modules needed: *os, sys, subprocess, datetime, xml.etree.cElementTree*

 ## Contributors